ReallyGoodSmarts/oaklandside-voting-districts/Readme.md

-# Oakland side guide to voting by district interactive
+# Oaklandside guide to voting by district interactive

 This app uses Metalsmith to output a basic interactive.
 To build first run `npm install` and then: